knative/release/ROSTER.md

 For each release cycle, we dedicate a team of two individuals, one from Eventing and one from Serving, to shepherd the release process.
 Participation is voluntary and based on good faith.
-Participation is expected to to take place only during local work hours.
+Participation is expected to take place only during local work hours.

 We seed this rotation with all approvers from all the Serving and Eventing workgroups, excluding productivity.
 If you are no longer active in Knative, or